-Key Audit Matter
+Key Audit Matters

-Key audit matters are those matters that, in our professional judgment, were of most significance in the audit of the consolidated financial statements of the current period.
-These matters were addressed in the context of the audit of the consolidated financial statements as a whole, and in forming the auditor's opinion thereon, and we do not provide a separate opinion on these matters.
-For the matter below, our description of how our audit addressed the matter is provided in that context.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements for the year ended December 31, 2023.
+These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.